MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/record/record-setcurrentkey-method.md

   - FlowFields that query across app / tenant db
   - FlowFields that query different table types

   These fields aren't sortable.
-If any of these fields are used in the method, it returns `false` at runtime and an error occurs if the error isn't handled.
+If any of these fields are used in the method, it returns `false` at runtime and an error occurs if not handled.
 - Only active keys are considered.

 - When the system searches for a key, the first occurrence of a key that starts with the specified fields is selected, which means: